mctinker/Map-Tasker/README.md

 This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run on a MAC<sup>1</sup>.
 While not tested, this should also work on a Windows PC or Linux machine.

-I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, so I wrote a Python program for my MAC to provide an indented list of my entire configuration based on my Tasker backup XML file that I save to my Google Drive.
+I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, so I wrote a Python program for my MAC to provide an indented list of my entire configuration based on my Tasker backup XML file that I saved to my Google Drive.

 A portion/example of the results can be found at https://imgur.com/a/KIR7Vep.

-The Tasker backup xml can either be manually uploaded to your Mac/Google Drive, or this program can fetch it directly from your Android device.
+The Tasker backup XML can either be manually uploaded to your Mac/Google Drive, or this program can fetch it directly from your Android device.

 ### Program Dependencies
--	Python version v3.10 or higher and Tkinter (not included with Python 3.10 from 'brew')
+-	Python version v3.10 or higher and Tkinter (not included with Python 3.10 via the 'brew' installation method)

     python 3.10: `brew install python3.10`
-    Tkinter:     `brew install python-tk@3.10`
+    Tkinter 8.6:     `brew install python-tk@3.10`

+    Alternatively and preferred, use pyenv to install and establish the correct version of Python:
+    `pyenv install 3.10.13`  (tkinter is included in this version of Python) `pyenv local 3.10.13`

 -	Tasker full or partial backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.
+Optionally<sup>2</sup>, this can be fetched directly from your Android device.

 ### Installation

 - Make sure Python 3.10 or higher is installed on your MAC, along with Tkinter.
-- Install MapTasker by entering the following command into Terminal:
+- Install MapTasker by entering the following command into the Terminal:

      `pip3 install maptasker`